 Explore the mysterious inner workings of the human mind in this series of talks from leading neuroscientists and university professors.
+Anyone who harbours hopes of becoming a neuroscientist, neurosurgeon or simply has been wondering “what is a neurosurgeon?” for longer than they’d care to admit would benefit from attending these talks. /strong>

 Right now, tens of billions of neurons are working together in your brain so you can read these words.